ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 ## Exercise 1
 {: .no_toc}
 {: .label .label-green }
 You are a researcher investigating what factors are linked to production efficiencies – quantities and costs – of apple growers in the Pacific Northwest.
-Here is the (dummy) data collected from surveying apple growers: (place dataset as a table in GitHub).
-Please note that this dataset has been created for a workshop and doesn’t reflect a real study with real participants.

-From the provided, answer these questions:
+Please answer these questions based on the data collected (see below) from surveying apple growers:
 1. What data points are direct identifiers?
 2. What data points are indirect identifiers?

-Here is the answer key for you to check your understanding, provided as a downloadable spreadsheet, as an XLSX to preserve formatting, as it will have a multiple sheets:
-- Sheet 1: unprocessed data
-- Sheet 2: direct identifiers
-- Sheet 3: indirect identifiers
-- Sheet 4: data dictionary
+[Here is the data collected](https://github.com/ubc-library-rc/rdm/blob/rdm-pages/content/exercise_files/WorkerSatisfaction_Unprocessed_KEY.xlsx) from surveying apple growers as a downloadable XLSX file with multiple sheets.
+The first sheet contains the unprocessed data, the second sheet has the answers for the direct identifiers, the third sheet has the answers for the indirect identifiers, and the fourth sheet is a data dictionary.

+Please note that this dataset was created for this workshop and doesn’t reflect a real study with real participants

 # Consent language
 Anytime human participants are involved in research, informed consent is needed.
 Informed consent needs to include how the collected data will be handled during the active research phase and in the future.
 Always keep in mind that many journals now are asking for a subset of data to be available, and if the original consent does not address the future availability of data, then a paper would be stuck.
 It is much harder to change the consent forms after the fact.